aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 Rather, in the `CLAUDE.md`, to implement progressive disclosure, just reference the filepath and describe what that file does, and claude will decide whether or not to look at that md file.

+#### Principle 3 - use `/init` as a starting point

+The `/init` slash command is used to make up a lot first, gain context of your codebase, and use that context to then craft an appropriate `CLAUDE.md`.

+This is a good starting point, but you eventually want to make it lean so that Claude isn't overloaded with context on each conversation turn.

+#### Principle 4 - maintain living documents

+You should maintain these four documents as important context and constantly update them with the latest information from your code base.
+Claude will use this to gain the most context about the code base instead of reading every single.

+- `context/project-overview.md`: An overview of the project and the architecture involved.
+- `context/coding-standards.md`: An overview of the desired coding style, what abstractions to use, and what libraries to use.
+- `context/project-overview.md`: An overview of the project and the architecture involved.
+- `context/project-overview.md`: An overview of the project and the architecture involved.

 ### CLI options

 - `claude -p <prompt>`: runs a one-off prompt